uwindsorcss/documents/constitution.md

 3. Be responsible for planning and executing strategies to grow the Computer Science Society.
 4. Be responsible for increasing our income by means of fundraising and promotion.
 5. Be responsible for growing society presence on campus by means of marketing, social media and promoting events.

+The **Social Media Coordinator** shall:
+1. Report to the Head of Societal Development.
+2. Be responsible for marketing any society activities and events through our social media channels (e.g. Instagram, Facebook)
+3. Be responsible for marketing other CSS/CS related items to the social media channels.
+4. Be responsible for posting photos/videos from events to social media channels including the CSS website and Discord.

 The **Merchandising Coordinator** shall:
 1. Report to the Head of Societal Development